 The RFDS in SA/NT

 Training programs include a program to help doctors, nurses and other health professionals keep their emergency medicine skills up to date and a first aid program for people living in rural and remote communities.
-RFDS Central Operations has a number of programs aimed at helping medical professionals and people living in remote areas to be prepared in the event they face a medical emergency:
+RFDS SA/NT has a number of programs aimed at helping medical professionals and people living in remote areas to be prepared in the event they face a medical emergency:

 Graphic: Jessica McInnes

 - Central Australian Retrieval Training (CART) - provides retrieval training specific to the requirements of remote locations where rapid access to tertiary hospitals in not possible.
-The CART course is provided by senior Retrieval and ED Physicians from Alice Springs Hospital in collaboration with senior staff from RFDS Central Operations and is delivered at the RFDS Alice Springs Base.
+The CART course is provided by senior Retrieval and ED Physicians from Alice Springs Hospital in collaboration with senior staff from RFDS SA/NT and is delivered at the RFDS Alice Springs Base.